stealthBS/demo1-repo/Alarms.md

 • Kannada
 • Any pending works : SIM making. . . .

-• German : use contracted form pronouncing, native accent way of pronouncing, colloquial way of speaking, it make sound more native.
+• German : use contracted form pronouncing, native accent way of pronouncing, colloquial way of speaking, know alphabets how it pronounces, then it make sound more native.

 • YT - ready to eat review
 • Flipkart